 - I Didn't Do It had Fireman Freddy's Spaghetti Station (which doesn't serve pizza put something different, but is similar enough to fit the trope and even could uncheerable employee's).

 - Tim Wilson's song "Chucky Cheese Hell" is sung from the point of view of a bouncer at Chuck E. Cheese, where "The band sucks and the pizza's cold/And you eat it with a slobberin' four-year-old..."

 - Ted E. Bear's Mafia-Free Playland and Casino from Sam & Max: The Mole, The Mob, & the Meatball, which is Chuck E. Cheese's crossed with Legitimate Businessmen's Social Club.
 Oddly enough, there actually was a real-life Ted E. Bear's in Southern California, a small chain of Chuck E. Cheese knock-offs.

 - The backstory of Skullomania: He was a salaryman forced to wear a stupid costume for a sale promotion, until one day, he decided he was the next generation of Kamen Rider.

 - In Five Nights at Freddy's, you play as the night watchman of Freddy Fazbear's Pizza, where the management is incompetent, corners are cut, employees are paid minimum wage, and the animatronics are out to kill you.
-The place is set to close within two months after many incidents (chiefly five children being murdered by a man in a Golden Freddy suit).
+The place is set to close within two months after many incidents; chiefly, five children being kidnapped and murdered by a man in an animatronic suit.

-- There is a sequel which turns out to be a prequel, Five Nights at Freddy's 2, taking place during the grand reopening of the pizzeria.
+- There is a sequel, Five Nights at Freddy's 2, taking place during the grand reopening of the pizzeria.
 It's revealed it's actually a prequel taking place in the week leading up to the infamous Bite of '87 and the murder of five children.
-The place itself looks a lot better, and not as seedy, but the animatronics are even nastier.
-Not to mention where the original had four animatronics (Five if you count Golden Freddy), the sequel has ten.
+The place itself looks a lot better, and not as seedy, but the various animatronics are even nastier.
+Not to mention where the original had four animatronics — five if you count Golden Freddy — the sequel has ten.
 Possibly up to fourteen, depending on which ones you count.

 - In Five Nights at Freddy's 3, the restaurant has been converted into a haunted house-style attraction at an amusement park, riding off the horrible history.
 They recently found a never-before-seen animatronic that just might be usable... and contains the rotting corpse of that child-murderer, incidentally.